OrinZ/one-character-shortlinks/README.md

 ## Installation
 1. Upload the "one-character-shortlinks" folder and its contents to your "/wp-content/plugins/" directory.
 1. Activate the plugin through the 'Plugins' page of your WordPress admin.
-1. The plugin will automatically assign 1-character shortlinks and replace the default wp.me implementation.
+1. The plugin will automatically assign single-character shortlinks and replace the default wp.me implementation.
 Old wp.me links still function.
-1. Access configuration settings under the Wordpress admin's 'Posts' menu.
+1. Access the configuration settings under the Wordpress admin's 'Posts' menu.

 ## Frequently Asked Questions
 ### Why are some characters unavailable?
-For both performance reasons and lack of interest, Unicode's first 127 characters (the uppercase and lowercase Latin alphabet, numbers, ASCII punctuation) are excluded.
+For both performance reasons and perceived lack of interest, Unicode's first 127 characters (the uppercase and lowercase Latin alphabet, numbers, ASCII punctuation) are excluded.
 They are also more likely to interfere with existing redirection rules.

 ### Why can't I use ______ character set?
 Look on the plugin's configuration page (located in your Wordpress admin panel within the 'Posts' menu) and you can enable many more sets which are disabled by default.
 As noted above, only basic ASCII is unusable.
 Unicode includes even ancient scripts such as "Linear A" from ancient Crete, which remains undeciphered after thousands of years.